elastic/kibana/x-pack/plugins/alerting/README.md

 To manage the invalidation process for API keys, we use the saved object `api_key_pending_invalidation`.
 This object stores all API keys that were marked for invalidation when alerts were updated.
 For security plugin invalidation, we schedule a task to check if the`api_key_pending_invalidation` saved object contains new API keys that are marked for invalidation earlier than the configured delay.
 The default value for running the task is 5 mins.
-To change the schedule for the invalidation task, use the kibana.yml configuration option `xpack.alerts.invalidateApiKeysTask.interval`.
+To change the schedule for the invalidation task, use the kibana.yml configuration option `xpack.alerting.invalidateApiKeysTask.interval`.
-To change the default delay for the API key invalidation, use the kibana.yml configuration option `xpack.alerts.invalidateApiKeysTask.removalDelay`.
+To change the default delay for the API key invalidation, use the kibana.yml configuration option `xpack.alerting.invalidateApiKeysTask.removalDelay`.

 ## Limitations